 If you are trying to improve your health then try to improve your health.
 Forget another area you may want to improve as well.
 Totally commit to taking your health and well-being to the next level.
 Forget about looking for a new job, or saving for a rainy day.
 Put everything you have into becoming the healthiest person you can be.
 It’s hard to spread yourself out over different avenues and truly commit all of yourself into it.

 Imagine getting married, having a baby, starting your own business, starting an exercise and nutrition program, buying your first house, all at the same time.
-Talk about stressful!
+Talk about stress!
 Concentrate on one thing at a time.
 Get it to where you want it to be and then move to your next challenge.

 Step 2: Don’t exercise – TRAIN!

 Now I’m taking this right from Shawn Phillips book “Strength For Life.”
 I loved the concept so much that I had to share it.
 Athlete’s don’t exercise, they train.
 But what’s the difference?

 - Exercise: Shawn calls it exercise without purpose.
 I can’t argue with that.
 Exercise is done because you think you should be doing it.
-It usually lacks intensity, goals, and more often than not is done because you feel that you NEED do it rather than wanting to do it.
+It usually lacks intensity, goals, and more often than not is done because you feel that you NEED to do it rather than wanting to do it.
 It’s usually not a lot of fun either.